uab-cgds-worthey/quac/docs/installation_configuration.md

 ## Test run QuaC

-When you have completed all the installation and configuration steps described so far, it is time to test run QuaC to check it runs as expected using the commands below.
+When you have completed all the installation and configuration steps described so far, it is time to test run QuaC using the commands below to check it runs as expected.

 ```sh
 # Be sure conda and singularity are available in your enviroment